suits-rpg/rules/lib/rules/combat.md

 In combat, there are other specific effects for crossing thresholds.

-      ,            , >Will, >Body   , >Body x 2                , >Body x 3
+       ,         , >Will , >Body    , >2 x Body

-Status, Accumulated, Dazed,         , Fading (excess is wounds), KO Wounds, Accumulated,      , Critical, Death
+Status , Total   , Dazed ,          , KO

+Wounds , Total   ,       , Critical , Death
        , At Once ,       , Death    , Mangled

-Note, all loss past 2x Body is considered Wounds.
-So, even if a boxer (ST 6) is punched 4 times for 3 points of minor loss each (total 12), any further loss is automatically taken as Wounds.

 Dazed:    Must recover Shock
 Critical: Disabled; bleeding
-Fading:   Draw under Will - Wounds/2 or pass out.
-All Skills are halved (round up).
-Dead:     See Below.
+Dead:     See Below
 Mangled:  Completely destroyed

+#### Unconsciousness

+When your status -- the sum of your wounds and shock -- exceeds twice your body, you are unconscious.
+Unconsciousness lasts a few minutes; however, you won't be very effective (Half all skills) without a good night's sleep.

 #### Critically Wounded